EzyGang/py-cachify/docs/tutorial/initial-setup/initialization.md

 ## Description

-First, to start working with the library, you will have to initialize it by using provided `init_cachify` function:
+First, to start working with the library, you will have to initialize it by using the provided `init_cachify` function:
 ```python
 from py_cachify import init_cachify